IMAT1912/IMAT1912/lab_02/lab_02.md

 create("ask questions to clarify") print_list(shopping)
 ```

-> We have covered a lot of ground in a short time.
+In our new file, we are importing our shopping list code and creating an actual shopping list as if we were a user of the system.

+Note that the implementation and naming of the various functions will determine the code needed to create a specific shopping list.
+In other words, we are writing an application programmable interface (API) for our users.
+We need to consider our users' experience when we define our API.

+>In many cases **you** will be your only user.
+This doesn't mean you shouldn't care about good API design.

+We have separated the roles of API developer and API consumer into our two python modules.
+The `lab_02.py` module defines the API and the `user.py` module is where we put some example code that consumes the API.

-If you have any questions or comments about anything we have covered, now is a good time to articulate them.
+>If you have any questions or comments about anything we have covered so far, now is a good time to articulate them.

 ## We can do better

-Our `shopping` list has no connection with the functions, other than they require it to exist.
-Most of our functions are directly editing the list.
+Our `shopping` list API is implemented with four separate functions, three of which are directly accessing the module-level variable, `shopping`.
 Our `print_list` function is different, it doesn't reference the `shopping` list at all.
 This seems like an advantage.

 We could pass in any list of strings to the function and it would dutifully print out the list as requested.
-The other functions are more tied into the specific list `shopping` declared at the top of the file.
+The other functions are tied directly into the specific list `shopping` declared at the top of the file.

+This is a bit confusing.
+Could we make all the functions general purpose in the same way?

-A great way to keep functions tied to particular data is to create a [class](https://docs.python.org/3/tutorial/classes.html#class-objects) to hold both the data and the functions.
+A great way to define functions which are tied to particular data is to create a [class](https://docs.python.org/3/tutorial/classes.html#class-objects) to hold both the data and the functions.

 We can start by creating a class with an `__init__` method.
 The `__init__` method is called every time we create a new `instance` of the class.